 Life and death, heaven and hell, what happens and where do we go, there are many writings in various societies about how to live a full life, but how do we prepare for our inevitable death.
-Many writings do however talk about the eternal validity of the soul, and people are eager to hear, or read about direct evidence of continuation of the soul from people who have had a near death experience.
-The experience happens after someone is declared clinically dead then after a period of time they come back to life.
+Many writings do however talk about the eternal validity of the soul, and people are eager to hear or read about direct evidence of continuation of the soul, from people who have had a near death experience.
+The experience happens after someone is declared clinically dead, then after a period of time they come back to life.
 Most descriptions of this experience are exactly the same, the person leaves the body and proceeds down a dark tunnel, moving towards brilliant light.
-Depending on their religious beliefs a deity that they believe in waits at the end of the light, if someone is atheist, or agnostic, they speak of a sense of security and wellbeing, of having arrived at the right place.
-There are often distinct memories of their life flashing before them, they are then told it is not their time to leave the earth plane, and sent back to then wake up in their body.
-In almost all instances they come back with a dramatically changed attitude, many do not consider what has taken place a pleasant experience with death holding no fear for them.
-Every culture, and every individual has a particular philosophy regarding what happens after we die and there are a multitude of beliefs and theories.
+Depending on their religious beliefs, a deity that they believe in waits at the end of the light, if someone is atheist, or agnostic, they speak of a sense of security and wellbeing, of having arrived at the right place.
+There are often distinct memories of their life flashing before them, they are then told it is not their time to leave the earth plane and they are sent back to then wake up in their body.
+In almost all instances they come back with a dramatically changed attitude, many consider what has taken place a pleasant experience with death holding no fear for them.
+Every culture and every individual has a particular philosophy regarding what happens after we die and there are a multitude of beliefs and theories.

-In the spirit world time as we know it does not exist, if the soul chooses decades can be spent in the spirit realm until it is time to return in human form and live another lifetime of learning.
-Reincarnation allows you to attend the school of life on Earth, and to learn all the lessons that we need, making reincarnation unnecessary.
+In the spirit world time as we know it does not exist, if the soul chooses, decades can be spent in the spirit realm until it is time to return in human form and live another lifetime of learning.
+Reincarnation allows you to attend the school of life on Earth, and to learn all the lessons that are needed.
 Over and over you return in a different physical form, when lessons are not learnt the first time you return so that you can make progress through experience and understanding.
-Reincarnation is to do with karma, this is cause and effect based on the live we live and the lessons we learn.
+Reincarnation is to do with karma, this is cause and effect based on the life we live and the lessons we learn.

 During the Middle Ages reincarnation was a belief only for the initiates of occult traditions, it was in the 19th century that the Western world began to accept it.
 The thinking today views reincarnation as an ongoing progression of the soul, an ever greater learning leading us to a higher level of spiritual knowledge and understanding.
 Today it is believed that the soul preserves the attributes of a person from one life to the next, bringing a personal element into play.
 While the Eastern belief in reincarnation does not believe there is a personal element that is able to travel from one life to the next.